Michael H. Hart: White nationalism

 Hart has described himself as a white separatist and is active in white separatist causes.
 In 1996, he addressed a conference organized by Jared Taylor's white separatist organization, New Century Foundation, publisher of American Renaissance.
 He proposed partitioning the United States into four states: a white state, a black state, a Hispanic state, and an integrated mixed-race state.

 At the 2006 American Renaissance conference, Hart, who is Jewish, had a public confrontation with David Duke, the former Grand Wizard of the Ku Klux Klan and former Louisiana state representative, over Duke's antisemitic remarks.
-Hart then stood up, called Duke a Nazi and stormed out and some participants jeered at Hart.
+Hart then stood up, called Duke a Nazi and stormed out.
+Some participants jeered at Hart.
 After this incident, Hart left American Renaissance.

 In 2009, Hart organized a racist conference in Baltimore with the title Preserving Western Civilization.
 It was billed as addressing the need to defend "America's Judeo-Christian heritage and European identity."
 Invited speakers included: Lawrence Auster, Peter Brimelow, Steven Farron, Julia Gorin, Lino A. Graglia, Henry C. Harpending, Roger D. McGrath, Pat Richardson, J. Philippe Rushton, Srdja Trifković, and Brenda Walker.
 In this conference, Hart compared the Qur'an to Mein Kampf and Islam to Nazism.